 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-The University's Business School exchange programme offers exciting opportunities to study abroad in Year 3 at one of our partner universities in Asia, Australia and New Zealand, Canada or the USA vary from one year to the next.
+The University's Business School exchange programme offers exciting opportunities to study abroad in Year 3.
+Available partner universities in Europe, Asia, Australia and New Zealand, Canada or the USA vary from one year to the next.
 We publish an up-to-date list to our students each year.